seagochen/MobileSparrow/README.md

   "rotate_deg": 30.0,
   "use_scale": true,
   "scale_range": [0.75, 1.25],
-  "gaussian_radius": 2,                   // Only for kpts task
+  "gaussian_radius": 2,                   // Only for 'kpts' task
-  "sigma_scale": 1.0,                     // Only for kpts task
+  "sigma_scale": 1.0,                     // Only for 'kpts' task
-  "select_person": "largest",             // Only for kpts task
+  "select_person": "largest",             // Only for 'kpts' task

   "pin_memory": true,
   "num_workers": 8,